 Being in a foreign country as a digital nomad is starkly different than spending a week’s vacation there.
 For most of us, living for an extended period of time in a foreign land yanks us out of our comfort zone and forces us to adapt.

 As a semi-permanent resident, one would have to be more invested and deal with matters a holiday-goer would typically not have to face.
 We’d need to run the gauntlet and find an apartment, sign up for a broadband connection, deal with local immigration matters, pay utility bills and know how the local culture works.

 This experience in setting up a new life somewhere beyond the comforts of home inherently helps with self-development.
 Because we become more independent and self-confident.
 Because we learn about local customs and gain new perspectives to life.
 Because we realize that what we consider to be right back home is not necessarily so in another place.

 Living abroad also allows us to meet more people, which in turn broadens our network and opens up doors to new adventures.

-Picking up a new language could also been a boon for our intellectual capacity - the mental gymnastics involved in navigating the nuances of this new vernacular helps with divergent thinking, a key component of problem solving.
+Picking up a new language could also be a boon for our intellectual capacity - the mental gymnastics involved in navigating the nuances of this new vernacular helps with divergent thinking, a key component of problem-solving.